Safe, grown-up, low-cost family hatchback

 - Improved infotainment

 If you’re looking for a likeable workhorse that is practical, reliable and cheap – both to buy and run – then the 2017 Hyundai i30 should be on your shopping list.

 On its march to become the largest Asian car company, the Korean firm has been working hard to improve its brand image.
 The i30 is a clear statement that it’s more than capable of keeping up with the Joneses in a sector of the market dominated by some of the UK’s bestselling models such as the Volkswagen Golf, Ford Focus and Vauxhall Astra.

 Cabin quality has leapt forward

-We found it a practical car too: while it’s unable to match the Octavia’s capaciousness, it’s more than adequate for a family hatchback in terms of cabin and boot space.
+It’s a practical car too: while it’s unable to match the Octavia’s capaciousness, it’s more than adequate with enough space for four adults and a generous and flexible boot.

 So what’s not to like?
 For the majority of car buyers, not a huge amount.
-It isn’t the last word in exciting driving – there’s a hot hatch version coming for that – and the rear seats don’t fold flat, but in the main we can see great appeal here.
+It isn’t the last word in exciting driving and the rear seats don’t fold flat, but in the main we can see great appeal here.

 While the regular i30 can be criticised for being a bit vanilla, the same can’t quite be said for the i30 N – the brand’s first proper hot hatch, producing up to 280hp from its 2.0-litre turbocharged petrol engine when fitted with the Performance Pack.
 There will also be a 250hp regular model, forming a choice that’s similar to that of the VW Golf GTI.